My name is Liton Majumdar, and I am a faculty member at India’s first multidisciplinary and interdisciplinary

 PEGASIS,

-I collaborate with NASA's Habitable Worlds Observatory (HWO)
+NASA Habitable Worlds Observatory (HWO)

-and ESA's Large Interferometer For Exoplanets (LIFE),
+ESA Large Interferometer for Exoplanets (LIFE),

 as well as next-generation ground-based facilities such as the